Livinx77/Easy-and-simple-4-wheeled-car/README.md

 Flexible measurements

 Current state: FINISHED AND NOT ADDING BLUETOOTH BC I DONT HAVE A MODULE

+FINAL TIME: 20 HOURS

 Btw due to me being spanish, most titles will be in spanish.
 However, descriptions and explanations will be in english